nzbgetcom/nzbget-extensions/README.md

 2. If you think your extension is ready for release, you will need a repository for storing and releasing it in the nzbgetcom organization, e.g. `https://github.com/nzbgetcom/Extension-YourExtensionName/`.
-Just ask one of the NZBGet maiteners to assist you with that.
+Just ask one of the NZBGet maintainers to assist you with that.

 3. Create a fork of that repository, add your extension to it, and make a Pull request.